The ACRM Technology Networking Group (TNG) invites your participation

 The Programming Task Force is dedicated to providing the membership with quality programming content related to the state-of-the art in the field of rehabilitation technology at the ACRM Annual Conference.
 The Programming Task Force assists in recruiting content from the top researchers in the field and within ACRM.
 Task force members also assist in organizing the LaunchPad competition.

-NEW: Industry Outreach Task Force
+Industry Outreach Task Force

 The Industry Outreach Task Force is dedicated to serving as a two-way channel to make connections and exchange ideas between researchers, engineers and clinicians, and vendors in the rehabilitation technology industry.
 The task force focuses on initiatives for vendor members and to facilitate networking/collaboration between rehabilitation professionals at all phases of development, from bench to bedside.